Counterfactual Learning of Stochastic Policies with Continuous Actions: Modeling of Continous Action Policies

-which is subsequently used to obtain a regularized objective $\mathcal{L}$ with hyperparameters~$M$ and $\lambda$ for clipping and variance penalization, respectively:
+However, the empirical estimator $\hat{L}_{\text{IPS}}(\pi)$ has large variance and is subject to various overfitting phenomena.
+First, this estimator can be prone to \textit{loss overfitting} which refers to overweighting losses $y_i$ of rare sample points which were highly unlikely under~$\pi_0$.
+For this, regularization strategies have been proposed, such as clipping the importance sampling weights~\citep[cIPS,][]{bottou2012, swaminathan2012}.
+Second, such estimators also suffer from \textit{propensity overfitting} \citep{swaminathan2015} where the minimization of the latter estimator can lead to learn policies that artificially overfit training data for negative losses $y_i$ (to maximize $\pi(a_i |x_i)$) or conversely avoid training data when losses are positives.
+Subsequently, \emph{self-normalized} estimators~\citep[SNIPS,][]{swaminathan2015, mcbook} have been presented to circumvent this issue, see Appendix~\ref{appx:estimators} for a review and Appendix \ref{appendix:toyexample} for a motivating example.

-\paragraph{The self-normalized estimator.} \citet{swaminathan2015} also introduce a regularization mechanism for tackling the so-called \emph{propensity overfitting} issue, occuring with rich policy classes, where the method would focus only on maximizing (resp. minimizing) the sum of ratios $\pi(a_i|x_i)/\pi_{0,i}$ for negative (resp. positive) costs.
-This effect is corrected through the following \emph{self-normalized importance sampling} (SNIPS) estimator \citep[][see also]{mcbook}, which is equivariant to additive shifts in cost values:
+\paragraph{The direct method DM and the optimal greedy policy.} For this class of methods, an important quantity is the expected loss given actions and context, denoted by $\eta^*(x, a)= \E[y|x, a]$.
+If this expected loss was known, an optimal (deterministic) greedy policy~$\pi^*$ would simply select actions that minimize the expected loss

-\paragraph{The direct method DM and the optimal greedy policy.} An important quantity is the expected cost given actions and context, denoted by $\eta^*(x, a)= \E[y|x, a]$.
-If this expected cost was known, an optimal (deterministic) greedy policy~$\pi^*$ would simply select actions that minimize the expected cost
+It is then tempting to use the available data to learn an estimator $\hat{\eta}(x,a)$ of the expected loss, for instance by using ridge regression to fit $y_i \approx \hat \eta(x_i, a_i)$ on the training data.
+Then, we may use the deterministic greedy policy